2022 Mitsubishi Outlander Trim Levels with Comparisons & Configurations.What do you get with each? Find out below..

 An auto-dimming rear-view mirror comes standard on the SEL.
 Also, it gets the 12.3-inch full LCD meter cluster display that also comes on the SE Launch Edition.
 So, if you cannot get your hands on the SE Launch Edition, you can pay a little bit more to get these features on the SEL trim level.

-2022 Mitsubishi Outlander SEL vs SEL Launch Edition.
+Compare the 2022 Mitsubishi Outlander SEL vs SEL Launch Edition.
 What is the difference?

 Speaking of the SEL, it too comes with its own Launch Edition.
 The SEL Launch Edition takes everything that comes standard on the regular SEL and makes a few fun additions.
 Like the SE Launch Edition, it gets a power panoramic sunroof, the 10-speaker Bose premium sound system, the ground logo illumination, the dynamic shield illumination, the chrome hood badge, Amazon Echo Auto, a 6-month subscription to Amazon Prime Music, and a 3-month subscription to Audible.
 However, it adds a head-up display, shades for the rear doors, and aniline premium leather appointed seating for an extra touch of class.